Skip to main content

 Native bridge to Ethereum

-An integral part of L2 design is that they have a native bridge to ethereum.
-Celo will become an ERC20 token on Ethereum and users will be able to use the native bridge to bridge between the Celo L2 and Ethereum.
+An important benefit of becoming an L2 is having a native bridge to Ethereum.
+Celo will become an ERC20 token on Ethereum and users will be able to use the native bridge to move between the Celo L2 and Ethereum.
 The Alfajores testnet bridge can be accessed here.

 Consensus

-The BFT consensus protocol will be removed and replaced with a centralized sequencer.
-Although there will be no more need for validators the validator set, election mechanism and voting will remain, however validators will not need to run any infrastructure for the L2.
+The BFT consensus protocol has been removed and replaced with a centralized sequencer.
+Although validators are no longer needed to secure consensus, the election / voting mechanism and validator set will remain for the time being.

 Validator fees and staking rewards